 He deflected the Stinging Hexes Gabby hurled at him with less and less force until it seemed he was flicking them away off the tip off his wand.
 Fleur cast a few of her own into the mix, but he kept going, even when she left him only a second or two to react.

 Something smashed by the door.

 Merde.
-Fleur twisted round, then released a long sigh when she saw the door was shut.
+Fleur twisted round, releasing a long sigh when she saw the door was shut.
 Not a bottle.